-Wire Electrical Discharge Machining (EDM) is a non-contact, force-free industrial cutting process.
-In wire EDM, an electrical spark is used to cut different types of electrically-conductive materials, such as metals, carbides, alloys, and graphites.
+Electrical Discharge Machining (EDM) is a non-contact, force-free industrial cutting process.
+In Wire EDM, an electrical spark is used to cut different types of electrically-conductive materials such as common metals, carbides, alloys, and graphites.

 In Wire EDM cutting, the material to be cut is submerged in a dielectric cutting fluid, usually deionized water.
-A thin single-strand wire electrode is placed over the material on a CNC-controlled robotic guidance system.
-An electric current is run through the wire, creating an electrical spark of intense heat (8000-12000-C).
+A thin single-strand wire electrode is moved around the material by a computer numerical control (CNC) robotic guidance system.
+An electric current is run through the wire, creating an electrical spark of intense heat (8000-12000 C).
 The electrical spark cuts the material by removing the metal content through melting and vaporization.
-The robotic guidance system guides the wire and the spark it generates over the cutting path for the desired pattern, but the wire does not touch the material.
-At the same time, the dielectric cutting fluid cools the material and flushes away particles that have been cut from it.
+The CNC guidance system directs the wire and the spark it generates over the cutting path for the desired part, but the wire does not touch the material.
+At the same time, the dielectric cutting fluid cools the material and flushes away particles that have been cut from the part material.